YassinEldeeb/react-native-touchables-bug/README.md

 ### Reproduce:

-Clone the repo `git clone https://github.com/YassinEldeeb/react-native-touchables-bug`
+clone the repo: `git clone https://github.com/YassinEldeeb/react-native-touchables-bug`

-`yarn` in your terminal to install the dependencies
+run `yarn` in your terminal to install the dependencies

-`yarn start` to start the app
+start the app using `yarn start`